komalgill0310/movie-watchlist/tasks_breakdown.md

 2. A Search Bar - user has the ability to type the text

-    - An input tag - type text
+    - An input tag - type *SEARCH*✅
       - a search icon
-      - placeholder text - Any movie name
+      - placeholder text - Any movie name✅

 3. A Search Button - when click, will make **GET Request**

-    - A button element
+    - A button element✅
       - text -> Search

 4.  main Section for the index.html